 Our Safeguarding lead is Vicki Norman ( settings manager )

-designated Health and Safety is Jane Lemon ( Deputy settings manager )
+Butterfield ( Manager and Deputy settings manager )

 The Early Years Foundation Stage